RSTeam02/X-DiceMatrix/README.md

 + roll all dices and check expected sum

 29.05 link highlighting:
-+ highlight current visited link => loop all links inside <li>tag and unbold except of visited link, target visited link turn into bold fonts
++ highlight current visited link => loop all li tags and unbold except of visited link
++ target visited link turn into bold fonts